Sadr Region in Cygnus

 IC 1318 – The Butterfly Nebula

 Just below Sadr, lies IC 1318, the Butterfly Nebula.
-Although it may look like two nebulae, it is actually catalogued as one, with a central dark dust lane running through it.
+Although it may look like two nebulae, it is actually cataloged as one, with a central dark dust lane running through it.
 The nebulae on each side are the butterfly’s wings.

 The following image was captured using a William Optics FLT 132 refractor, and a ZWO ASI294MC-Pro CMOS camera.
 An STC Astro Duo-Narrowband filter (Ha + OIII) was used to isolate the intense hydrogen and oxygen gas that this nebula is comprised of.